Germany dismisses suggestions it's soft on Russia

 German Defence Minister Ursula von der Leyen said on Sunday NATO should show greater support for member countries, adding the alliance should be "more than a piece of paper".

-But she faced criticism for the remark, especially from Vice Chancellor Sigmar Gabriel of the centre-left Social Democrats.
+But she faced criticism for the remark, especially from Vice Chancellor Sigmar Gabriel of the center-left Social Democrats.

 (Reporting by Hans-Edzard Busemann and Erik Kirschbaum; editing by Andrew Roche)